-Branch-supported research, both from the Angelman, Rett & Prader-Willi Syndromes Consortium and from individual projects, has led to the following advances in Prader-Willi syndrome research:
+Intellectual and Developmental Disabilities Branch -supported research, both from the Angelman, Rett, and Prader-Willi Syndromes Consortium and from individual projects, has led to the following advances in PWS research:

-- Researchers have created new mouse models for Angelman syndrome that also affect the imprinting center shared with Prader-Willi syndrome.
+- Researchers have created new mouse models for Angelman syndrome that also affect the imprinting center shared with PWS.

 - Research shows that many epigenetic disorders share features, including altered MECP2 expression in Prader-Willi, Rett, and Angelman syndromes (Nagarajan et al., 2006).
 Mutations on the MECP2 gene cause most cases of Rett syndrome, a disorder characterized by a loss of language and of cognitive and fine motor skills that occurs mostly in girls.

-- By placing a deletion of the chromosome 15 imprinting center on a different genetic strain, researchers were able to create a mouse model for studying Prader-Willi syndrome (Chamberlain et al., 2004).
+- By placing a deletion of the chromosome 15 imprinting center on a different genetic strain, researchers were able to create a mouse model for studying PWS (Chamberlain et al., 2004).

-- To address the problem of excessive eating that occurs in Prader-Willi syndrome, researchers developed a questionnaire to study hyperphagia (Dykens et al., 2007), defined as excessive hunger and abnormally large intake of solid foods.
-The same group of investigators also detected neural differences in visual responses to food stimuli among people with different forms of Prader-Willi syndrome based on the food's composition and suitability for consumption.
+- To address the problem of excessive eating that occurs in PWS, researchers developed a questionnaire to study hyperphagia (Dykens et al., 2007), defined as excessive hunger and abnormally large intake of solid foods.
+The same group of investigators also detected neural differences in visual responses to food stimuli among people with different forms of PWS based on the food's composition and suitability for consumption.

 Other Activities and Advances

-- International Conference on Hyperphagia-In 2009, the NICHD helped to sponsor the First International Conference on Hyperphagia as a way to learn more about hunger and excessive hunger, the drive to overeat, and obesity associated with certain intellectual and development disabilities (IDDs), including Prader-Willi syndrome.
+- In 2009, the NICHD helped to sponsor the First International Conference on Hyperphagia as a way to learn more about hunger and excessive hunger, the drive to overeat, and obesity associated with certain intellectual and development disabilities (IDDs), including Prader-Willi syndrome.
 Objectives included discussion of both similar and unique aspects of hyperphagia across IDDs, facilitation of more accurate and earlier diagnosis of hyperphagia, and understanding of the management and quality-of-life issues faced by families affected by hyperphagic disorders.
-The Second International Conference on Hyperphagia is planned for 2012.
+Watch conference presentations from the Second International Conference on Hyperphagia in 2012.